Data cube storage types

 - How memory is allocated by the .NET framework

-- Number of hierarchies and measures used in your data cube process (especially with distinct count)
+- The number of hierarchies and measures used in your data cube process (especially with distinct count)

 Ideally, if the in-memory storage result fits entirely in RAM, then the total build time will generally be divided as follows on a typical 8 core CPU box: